Lets have a Lawn

 We’re assuming that you now have a lovely level, weed and stone-free seed bed onto which you can lay your turf.
 Where possible, go directly to a reputable grower who will deliver it fresh and in good condition directly to your home.
 If you have to buy from a retailer, make sure you know which day they get their turf delivered and buy it that day – turf deteriorates very quickly after it is lifted and you want to minimise the time between the field and your garden.

-– Begin laying the turf in one corner of the garden and continue to work in one direction, always facing the soil.
+– Begin laying the turf in one corner of the garden and continue to work in one direction, backwards on the soil – don’t lean on the new turf if at all possible

 – Lay the turves in a staggered pattern (like the bricks on your house) so you minimise or eliminate the number of places where 4 corners meet.
 Remember that the corner of a turf is most likely to dry out first, so placing corners alongside an edge reduces drying out and helps the turves knit faster.